 This is technically true.

 Independent contractors are not eligible for workers’ compensation coverage.
 But your employee does not become an independent contractor just because you say she is.
-The definition of “independent contractor” is set by the IRS, and misclassifying an employee as an independent contractor can have serious consequences.
+The definition of independent contractor is set by the IRS, and misclassifying an employee as an independent contractor can have serious consequences.

 And if your independent contractors don’t carry and provide proof of their own workers’ compensation insurance, the responsibility falls back on you.
-So not only could your uninsured independent contractors still sue you if they are injured on the job, your insurance carrier will also charge you a premium for your uninsured independent contractors when they audit your policy each year.
+So not only could your uninsured independent contractors still sue you if they are injured on the job, but your insurance carrier will also charge you a premium for your uninsured independent contractors when they audit your policy each year.

 Myth #7.
 “I don’t have any employees, just subcontractors.
 I don’t need workers’ comp.”

+The relationship between contractors and subcontractors can be a tricky one, especially when it comes to insurance.
 Subcontractors are responsible for providing their own employees with workers’ comp, but if they don’t, you will be held responsible if any of those employees has an injury.

 Myth #8.
 “You can reduce the cost of workers’ comp insurance by reporting a lower payroll.”

 Since workers’ comp premiums are based partly on your company’s payroll, some business owners (and even insurance agents!) have gotten creative when it comes to saving money.
-By reporting a lower payroll amount, they are written policies at much lower rates.
+By reporting a lower payroll amount, they are writing policies at much lower rates.

 We’ve talked about this (illegal) practice before.
-Not only will your deception be uncovered during the annual workers’ comp audit, you will have to pay a fine equal to “ten times the amount of the difference […] and reasonable attorney’s fees.”
+Not only will your deception be uncovered during the annual workers’ comp audit, but you will have to pay a fine equal to “ten times the amount of the difference […] and reasonable attorney’s fees.”

 The fines, criminal charges, and lost income (since you will be forced to cease operations) of your lie could spell the end for your business.